ammarhakim/ammar-simjournal/je/je33/je33-buneman.rst

 Many interesting features are seen in the simulations, including saturation due to particle trapping, complex phase-space structures and highly persistent electron holes.
+Even weak collisions can have a significant quantitative impact in the late nonlinear phase of the instability.
 This study sets the path to perform simulations with magnetized electrons, a case relevant to potentially explain anomalous electron transport in Hall thrusters and other :math:`E\times B` machines.

 Footnotes
 ---------